"I Am a Dodge" a Candid Interview With Frances Mealbach

 The DNA Test

 I suppose they felt this could once and for all ascertain if I were actually of the Dodge bloodline, and settle my paternity once and for all?
-I agreed to the testing against my attorneys advice, and complied with the request.
+I agreed to the testing against my attorney's advice and complied with the request.
 I hoped perhaps that the Dodge grandchildren would perceive this gesture, as a gesture of good faith on my part.
-I also hoped, as I am sure they hoped the test would put an end to my lawsuit.
+I also hoped I am sure they hoped the test would put an end to my lawsuit.

 I was accompanied by my daughter Sharon, and Jean Pitrone to the University Of Michigan Hospital in Ann Arbor Michigan.
 Samples of my hair were taken along with a blood sample.
-The results were never brought up in court, and was not given the results upon request.
-I to this day have never been able to obtain the results.
+The results were never brought up in court and were not given the results upon request.
+I do this day have never been able to obtain the results.

 The Court Proceedings Drag on For Eight Years

 Mom at times was very weary over the long court battle.
 However, she didn't give up.